 — Mike Reiss (@MikeReiss) February 7, 2018

 Something tells me however, that this is coach Belichick’s final hoorah with the team, and that was another pivotal factor in McDaniels remaining with the Patriots for at least another season.
-Although, according to Schefter, he does refute that idea and actually says that if Belichick were to be leaving that may push him in the direction in doing so himself as well – but I don’t believe that in the slightest.
+Although, according to Schefter, he does refute that idea and actually says that if Belichick were to be leaving that may push McDaniels in the direction in doing so himself as well – but I don’t believe that in the slightest.

-My intuition is telling me that McDaniels and Belichick both met with McDaniels and laid it out for him.
+My intuition is telling me that Kraft and Belichick both met with McDaniels and laid it out for him.
 This is your kingdom beginning in 2019, Josh.
 Stay for this season, and you are the new head coach of the New England Patriots.

 Sources have told ESPN that McDaniels had not yet signed the official contract with Indianapolis allowing him to freely make this decision.